-Tickets are $23 per person.
+Tickets are $25 per person.
 Tours operate May through October.
-More information and ticket reservations are available by clicking the RESERVATIONS button or by downloading this document.
+More information and ticket reservations are available by clicking the RESERVATIONS button.

 Tour includes a brief walking tour outside the Richardson Complex, formerly known as the Buffalo Psych Center.
 Hear stories about the residents and staff the worked, lived and died here.